-In December 2014, the Company entered into a license agreement with ContraVir Pharmaceuticals (NASDAQ: CTRV) (ContraVir) for the development and commercialization of CMX157 for certain antiviral indications.
+In December 2014, the Company entered into a license agreement with ContraVir for the development and commercialization of CMX157 for certain antiviral indications.
 Under the terms of the agreement, ContraVir has sole responsibility with respect to the control of the development and commercialization of CMX157.
 In exchange for the license to CMX157 rights, the Company received an upfront payment consisting of ContraVir Series B Convertible Preferred Stock.
-The Company's preferred stock investment in ContraVir is categorized as Level 3 as there are significant unobservable inputs.
-The valuation of the investment at March 31, 2016 and December 31, 2015 was calculated on an as if converted to common share basis with a discount for lack of marketability applied due to the 18 month restriction from the date of the investment on selling the converted common shares.
-An option pricing model was used to determine the discount for lack of marketability of 10% at December 31, 2015 The key unobservable inputs used in the option pricing model at December 31, 2015 were (i) exercise price - \$1.54, (ii) dividend yield - 0%, (iii) expected holding period - 0.46 years, (iv) riskfree rate - 0.44%, and (v) volatility - 75%.
-The valuation at March 31, 2016 was determined with a discount for lack of marketability of 5%, based on the change in expected holding period.
+At December 31, 2015, the Company's preferred stock investment in ContraVir was categorized as Level 3 as there were significant unobservable inputs.
+The valuation of the investment at December 31, 2015 was calculated on an as if converted to common share basis with a discount for lack of marketability applied due to the 18 month restriction from the date of the investment on selling the converted common shares, which ended on June 17, 2016.
+An option pricing model was used to determine the discount for lack of marketability of 10% at December 31, 2015.
+The key unobservable inputs used in the option pricing model at December 31, 2015 were (i) exercise price - \$1.54, (ii) dividend yield - 0%, (iii) expected holding period - 0.46 years, (iv) risk-free rate - 0.44%, and (v) volatility - 75%.
+The valuation at June 30, 2016 was calculated on an as if converted to common share basis based on the common share price of ContraVir.
+At June 30, 2016, the Company's preferred stock investment in ContraVir was categorized as Level 2 as it was based on quoted prices for similar assets.
 The Company evaluates, among other things, the duration and extent to which the fair value of a security is less than its cost; the financial condition of the issuer and any changes thereto; and the Company's intent to sell, or whether it will more likely than not be required to sell, the security before recovery of its market value.
-The Company does not intend to sell, and is not more likely than not to be required to sell, its preferred stock investment in ContraVir Pharmaceuticals before recovery of its market value.
-The change in valuation of the preferred stock for the three months ended March 31, 2016, primarily based on a decrease in the fair value of ContraVir common shares, was recorded as a reduction to unrealized gain on investments. net in the Consolidated Statements of Operations and Comprehensive Loss.
-A significant change in unobservable inputs would not result in a significant impact to the fair value of the Company's investment in ContraVir preferred stock.
+The Company does not currently intend to sell, and is not more likely than not to be required to sell, its preferred stock investment in ContraVir Pharmaceuticals before recovery of its market value.
+The change in valuation of the preferred stock for the three and six months ended June 30, 2016, primarily based on a decrease in the fair value of ContraVir common shares, was recorded as a reduction to unrealized gain on investments, net in the Consolidated Statements of Operations and Comprehensive Loss.